You might not see many pros use a 3/4-sized guitar on stage, but let me tell you that it’s more than just a kids’ instrument.

 Let’s start with the guitar itself.
 This one has a dual-humbucking pickup configuration with one volume and one tone knob.
 The best part is that there are no annoying hum issues present here.

 It’s unlikely to get you all the sonic bonanzas you would expect, but you can be rest assured to have a hassle-free guitar performance.

-Whether you are a beginner guitar player or a traveling musician, you are going to find plenty of useful items within this guitar kit.
+Whether you are a beginner guitar player or a traveling musician, you’re going to find plenty of useful items within this guitar kit.

 The 20W amp features two different channels – clean and drive.
 Besides being highly portable, it features a standard size headphones input.
-That way you can jam wherever you want to, without waking up your neighbors.
-And if you want to practice with some backing tracks, you’ve got your AUX input as well.
+That way, you can jam wherever you want to, without waking up your neighbors.
+And if you want to practice with some backing tracks, you also have an AUX input.

-Although you are sure to have high tuning stability due to the guitar’s hardtail bridge, there are some downsides.
+Although you’re sure to have high tuning stability due to the guitar’s hardtail bridge, there are some downsides.
 Some of the buyers were disappointed to find that their truss rod adjustment was jammed.

 Although not really the real superstars here in terms of quality, a fine collection of guitar picks, a guitar cable, and a carrying bag are all essential parts of a guitar player’s arsenal that you’re getting within this starter pack.

 My favorite freebie is the digital clip-on tuner that you are getting within this package.
 Just a heads up, you should know that some of the buyers reported that their kits were shipped without the tuner.